MarkusMusch/bot/README.md

 	trade(portfolio)
 ```
+As straight forward as can be.

 ### Writing Backtests: Single Strategies and Full Portfolios

 #### Single Strategy Backtest
-To set up a new backtest for an individual strategy, you will create a new .py file in the /bot/back_tests/ directory with the name of your backtest.
+To set up a new backtest for an individual strategy, you will create a new .py file in the bot/back_tests/ directory with the name of your backtest.

 You can copy paste the code from the exisiting backtest_continuation_trade.py module.
 In this module, we backtest the continuation trade strategy.
 For this we import the ContinuationTrade class like this: